herrwinfried/EasierWsaInstaller/README.md

 ___The ARM version is still beta, please give feedback when you encounter an error.___ **(Applicable if you are going to use the opengapps + wsa method.)**

+## Parametres
+All the parameters you need to know to make things easier.
+- `--wsa` ~ it will download wsa for you.
+- `--opengapps` or `--gapps` ~ it will download openGapps for you.
+- `--wsatools` ~ it will download WSATools for you.
+- `--tempwsa` ~ It downloads the latest tried wsa from wsa-mirror.
+(Old WSA Version is more likely to be installed.)
+- `--no-tempwsa` ~ always install the newest wsa.
+(If tempwsa is selected by default then you can use this)
+- `--onlywsa` ~ just download WSA.
+Do not touch.
+- `--arm` ~ Allows you to select the architect as arm.
+> Unless you enter arm value, 64 bit is selected as normal processor.

+### OpenGapps Variant

+> By default pico is set if you don't touch it.
+It is our recommendation.

+Allows you to select the variant.
+Variants are limited for now.

+> `--variant=$VALUE`

+List:
+- `--variant=super`
+- `--variant=stock`
+- `--variant=full`
+- `--variant=mini`
+- `--variant=micro`
+- `--variant=nano`
+- `--variant=mini`
+- `--variant=pico`

+Lets continue.
+The following Commands are the commands that will allow you to basically do what you want.
+You can set it using the above parameters or write the same as it appears.

 - [WSA + OpenGapps Method](#wsa--opengapps-method)
 - [WSA Upload only](#wsa-upload-only)
 # WSA + OpenGapps Method